 Recipe: Beef and dark beer chili from Bon Appetit

-Seeing as Oscar Isaac is all over everything these days, it’s nice to go back and watch the folksy, wistful film that put him on the map.
+It’s always nice to see Oscar Isaac, especially in the folksy, wistful film that put him on the map.
 Everything about Inside Llewyn Davis screams winter–its melancholy subject matter, the muted greys and greens of a slushy Greenwich Village, the blues accompaniment and pre-Dylan period details, a place where the Washington Square Arch has never looked more desolate, the park benches empty even of pigeons.

 Whether he’s chasing cats through the streets or trying to hitch a ride, Llewyn constantly looks chilled and uncomfortable.
 You just wish someone would hand him some hot chocolate spiked with liquor (note to self: stock up on hot chocolate ingredients), a hat, and, obviously, a record deal.
 While that isn’t an option, a bowl of Bon Appetit’s beef and dark beer chili is something you can indulge in while you watch his plight.
 The chili options out there are endless, but this particular recipe has the sort of flavor that’ll warm you to your toes, an on-the-mark mix of toasted spices (cumin, jalapeno chiles, adobo sauce) with the melt-y warmth of beans, cheddar, and a strong stout that mixes like a dream with a lean cut of beef.
 Pair it with even more stout, served separately.

-I also considered watching Winter’s Bone, Snowpiercer, The Girl With The Dragon Tattoo, Little Women, The Shining and Fargo if you need even more inspiration for the snowy weekend ahead.
+I also considered watching Winter’s Bone, Snowpiercer, The Girl With The Dragon Tattoo, Little Women, The Shining and Fargo if you need even more wintry film inspiration.